"Every action you take is a vote for the type of person you wish to become."

 I'm in my room looking at my bookshelf, counting all the books I have not read.
 I wonder to myself how I got so many of these.
 Why don't I read them?
 Why do I keep buying them?
 It seems like both a waste of money and a waste of space.

-Now, a day later, I see someone reading a book on the bus as I ride into downtown.
-I walk into the office, say hi to everyone, log into my computer and go look at this book online.
-It looks fascinating.
+A day later, I see someone reading a book on the bus as I ride into work.
+I walk into the office, say hi to everyone, log into my computer, and go look at the book online.
 I buy it.

-I have always been curious about reading different things.
+I have always been curious about many different topics.
 That's my stimulus.
-I heard about a book written in plain English that explains astrophysics, the human brain, or death and I imagine myself with the knowledge in these books.
-I buy them immediately.
-I'm so curious.
-I have no space in between the stimulus and my response.
+I come across a book about astrophysics, the brain, or death, and I imagine myself wanting to be the kind of person who knows that stuff.
+Because of that, I buy them immediately.
+That's my response.

-Introducing space in between these stimuli and my responses has helped me immensely.
+Introducing space in between these stimuli and my response has helped me stop overspending on books.

-I have a secret - increasing the space between stimulus and response helps with more than just books.
+Increasing the space between stimulus and response helps with more than just books, it helps us make purchases with more intention, and curb our overspending.

 Money Is Stressful